palmerco/web_server/_posts/2019-05-05-My-First-Post.md

 <!-- this language is called markdown.
 I think? -->

-Each MD file in the _posts folder is purely text that is populated in the layout, which is assigned in the front-matter
+Each MD file in the _posts folder is purely text that is populated in the layout, which is assigned in the front-matter of this md file

 ## This is how to bold a section with larger font